AHES03/MusicTagger/README.md

 # MusicTag

-A native macOS app for editing music file metadata using the Spotify API as a source of truth.
+A native macOS app for editing music file metadata with Spotify integration.

 Browse your local music library, search Spotify for the correct track, and write clean metadata — title, artist, album, artwork, and more — directly to your audio files.